module Lwt_stream : sig..end

 iter f s iterates over all elements of the stream.

 find f s find an element in a stream.

-combine s1 s2 combine two streams.
-The stream will ends when the first stream ends.
+combine s1 s2 combines two streams.
+The stream will end when either stream ends.

 append s1 s2 returns a stream which returns all elements of s1, then all elements of s2